 Location.
-39° 18.946′ N, 76° 38.444′ W. Marker is in Druid Hill Park in Baltimore, Maryland.
-Marker is at the intersection of Swann Drive and Druid Park Lake Drive, on the right when traveling north on Swann Drive.
+39° 19.019′ N, 76° 38.491′ W. Marker is in Baltimore, Maryland.
+It is in Druid Hill Park.
+Marker can be reached from Swann Drive.
+Marker is in Druid Hill Park, between Swann Drive and Druid Lake.
 Touch for map.
-Marker is at or near this postal address: 2600 Madison Ave, Baltimore MD 21217, United States of America.
+Marker is in this post office area: Baltimore MD 21217, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Towers, Gates & Pavilions (within shouting distance of this marker); This Panel by John Monroe (within shouting distance of this marker); These Citizens by Subscribing for the Park Stock in 1860 (within shouting distance of this marker); Eli Siegel (about 500 feet away, measured in a direct line); Emersonian Apartments (about 600 feet away); William Wallace (about 600 feet away); The Esplanade (about 600 feet away); A Memorial Rose Garden (approx. 0.3 miles away).
-Touch for a list and map of all markers in Druid Hill Park.
+At least 8 other markers are within walking distance of William Wallace (within shouting distance of this marker); Towers, Gates & Pavilions (about 600 feet away, measured in a direct line); This Panel by John Monroe (about 700 feet away); These Citizens by Subscribing for the Park Stock in 1860 (about 700 feet away); Ponds, Springs & Fountains (approx. 0.2 miles away); Emersonian Apartments (approx. 0.2 miles away); The Esplanade (approx. 0.2 miles away); The Mansion House (approx. 0.2 miles away).
+Touch for a list and map of all markers in Baltimore.

 Credits.
-This page was last revised on February 20, 2021.
+This page was last revised on June 26, 2020.
 It was originally submitted on May 4, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-This page has been viewed 3,795 times since then and 71 times this year.
-Photos: 1, 2, 3. submitted on May 4, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-4, 5, 6. submitted on September 14, 2020, by Allen C. Browne of Silver Spring, Maryland. • Craig Swain was the editor who published this page.
+This page has been viewed 1,833 times since then and 30 times this year.
+Photos: 1. submitted on May 4, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
+2. submitted on June 26, 2020, by Devry Becker Jones of Washington, District of Columbia.